-There are time limits for filing an appeal or a grievance.
+There are time limits for filing an appeal.

-Health care fraud has become a huge problem.
-It affects the health care industry and our nation.
-Fraud may cost the health care industry more than $220 billion each year.* It costs all of us in the long run.
+Health care fraud, waste and abuse have a negative effect on the health care industry and our nation.
+Health care fraud costs billions of dollars each year.
+It impacts all of us in the long run.

 How do I report fraud?